Nay_ho_tze's Medicine Musings

 nothing, he said, grinning, quite pleased with himself, and with me --

-it’s just that, well, i built these
+it’s just that, well, he said, i built these

-he was a carpenter by trade, and i adored that his hands had built what we lived in -
+he was a carpenter by trade, and i adored that his hands built what we lived in -

-he loved that unknowingly i'd fallen in love with his work –
+and he loved that unknowingly i'd fallen in love with his work –

-this day, that april second, walking into town for supplies, i watched the sky,
+walking into town for supplies, i watched dark clouds gather,

-willing it not to rain until after i'd returned home –
+and willed it not to rain until after i'd returned home –

 i needed beets to make his favourite dish, garlic beets,